 Auditors are people too, with aspects of their job that they probably don’t look forward to.
-I am willing to bet walking into a disorganized mess of documentation, hazard register, and issue management is pretty high their list of dislikes.
+I am willing to bet walking into a disorganized mess of documentation, hazard register, and risk management activities is pretty high on their list of dislikes.

-Having all audit documentation ready to go starts the audit out on the right foot.
-It’s impressive and is a testament to how regulated the aviation safety program is.
+Having prepared all audit documentation beforehand starts the audit off on the right foot.
+This preparation is a testament to the performance of the SMS.

 Perform Internal Audit

 Internal audits are great practice.
-They give an SMS program some idea of:
+They provide SMS management teams some idea of:

 - What it’s weak/strong points are